HamzahJavaid/Personal-Website/content/post/website_tutorial.md

 ## Introduction

 There are three main options: use RStudio, the Terminal or Netlify.
 I personally use a combination of RStudio and Terminal since the former is excellent for editing and testing and it's always useful to know how to use the latter.
+The original guide can be found [here](https://sourcethemes.com/academic/docs/install/).

 Independently of the method, the first step is to create an account on [Github](https://www.github.com).

 Then, add a new repository (`+` button in the top-right corner) called `namesurname.github.io` using your name and surname.
 Use the default settings when creating the repository.

-## Option 1: RStudio
+## Create Website

 First, you need to have R and RStudio installed.